 So what software is it compatible with?

-With that software you can diagnose the vehicle’s engine, instrument panels, ABS, transmission and many other systems.
+With that software, you can diagnose the vehicle’s engine, instrument panels, ABS, transmission, and many other systems.
 You can run the Nexiq USB Link 2 on a PC or laptop.
 It is compatible with Windows XP and any later version, whether it is a 64-bit or 32-bit.

-Well, it is not exactly a diagnostics tool but rather a hardware kit that can house diagnostics software.
+Well, it is not precisely a diagnostics tool but rather a hardware kit that can house diagnostics software.
 Basically, you need to install OEM diagnosis software before being able to run vehicle scans and tests.

-- Once you’ve fed it with the software, Nexiq USB Link 2 supports several protocols for diagnosis of heavy-duty vehicles.
+- Once you’ve fed it with the software, Nexiq USB Link 2 supports several protocols for the diagnosis of heavy-duty vehicles.

-- The most notable are 3 CAN, Fault Tolerant CAN, Single Wire CAN, auto-bit rate detection for all CAN channels, ISO 15765, ISO 14230, J1587, J1708, J1850, J2534, ALDL and ATEC 160.
+- The most notable are 3 CAN, Fault-Tolerant CAN, Single Wire CAN, auto-bit rate detection for all CAN channels, ISO 15765, ISO 14230, J1587, J1708, J1850, J2534, ALDL, and ATEC 160.